Kajotello/ipa-analyser-app/README.md

 https://smart-ipa-analyser.netlify.app/

-Because of InfoPasazer shutdown data about delays are only available till 11.03.2023 To see any results plese pick a date before then
+Because of InfoPasazer shutdown data about delays are only available till 11.03.2023 To see any results please pick a date before then

 ### Previev
 <img src='screen1.png'/>